ibm-build-lab/wxd-file-ingestion-utilities/README_webcrawl.md

     3.  **URL (optional)**: `url`
         Enable the **Conversational Search** toggle to showcase generative AI in action.
         ![Index Details](./assets/assistant_wxd_index.png)
-6. Before finishing the setup, we need to ensure that watson<x>x</x> Assistant uses the semantic search capabilities of watson<x>x</x> Discovery.
+6. Before finishing the setup, we need to ensure that **watsonx Assistant** uses the semantic search capabilities of **watsonx Discovery**.
 To do this, expand the **Advanced Elasticsearch settings** section and add the following JSON code into the query body section.

     ```json
     {